 Introduced in September 2023, following consultation and good practise guidance, pupils will learn through the process of integrating and linking multiple elements of a curriculum in an ongoing exploration around a broad theme.
 Research proves that pupils learn better when experiencing knowledge in a larger context.
 They begin to see relationships and connections across time, place, and disciplines.
 Learning about wider themes and related concepts more closely resembles how life is experienced outside of school and the classroom.
 The aim is to shift as much subject content as possible, if appropriate, to fit under one termly 'topic or project' umbrella.
 These termly topics are driven by an enquiry question and have been planned carefully to include opportunities to highlight one of the 17 sustainable development goals adopted by the UN member states in 2015.
 This is in line with recent government guidance on sustainability and climate action.
-By addressing real world challenges such as poverty, hunger, inequality, peace and justice with activities grounded in real world issues we aim to promote a sociocultural awareness and understanding.
+By addressing real world challenges such as poverty, hunger, inequality, peace and justice with activities grounded in real world issues, we aim to promote a sociocultural awareness and understanding.

-Co -Curricular Provision and 'Highfield Keys' Programme:
+Co - Curricular Provision and Enrichment Programme:

-The co-curricular programme (post 4.40pm) and the Highfield Keys programme (timetable throughout the week during the normal curriculum provision) offer the opportunity for pupils to develop a whole range of skills through activities that challenge them e.g. Bushcraft, Model Making, Dance, Community Service, IT Coding, STEM projects and many more innovative ideas.
-These will now tie in more closely with Diploma, making it immediately identifiable and trackable for the pupils and staff, all leading to accurately recorded evidence of achievement and progress across all aspects of school life.
+The co-curricular programme (post 4.40pm for the Prep or 3:30 for the Prep) and the Enrichment Programme (timetable throughout the week during the normal curriculum provision) offer the opportunity for pupils to develop a whole range of skills through activities that challenge them e.g. bushcraft, model making, dance, community service, IT coding, STEM projects and many more innovative ideas.